LieberInstitute/Visium_SPG_AD/code/05_deploy_app_wholegenome/www/documentation_sce_layer.md

 ## Model boxplots

 This tab allows you to make a boxplot of the `logcounts` gene expression from the spatial domain-level data (`sce_pseudo`) for a given `gene`; you can search your gene by typing either the symbol or the Ensembl gene ID.
 The model result information displayed in the title of the plot is based on which `model results` you selected and whether you are using the short title version or not (controlled by a checkbox).
 We provide two different color scales you can use: the color blind friendly `viridis` as well as a custom one we used for the `paper`.
 Through the `Model test` selector, you can choose which particular comparison to display.
-For example, `Sp09D01` for the `enrichment` model means that you would display the results of comparing Sp09D01 against the rest of the spatial domains. `Sp09D01-Sp09D02` for the `pairwise` model means that you would display the results of Sp09D01 being greater than Sp09D02, while `Sp09D02-Sp09D01` is the reverse scenario.
-Under `pairwise`, the spatial domains not used are display in gray.
+For example, `Ab` for the enrichment model means that you would display the results of comparing `Ab` against the rest of the 6 pathological categories. `Ab`-`both` for the pairwise model means that you would display the results of the `Ab` category being greater than the `both` category, while `both`-`Ab` is the reverse scenario.
+Under pairwise, the unused pathological categories are displayed in gray.

 Below the plot you can find the subset of the table of results  (`sig_genes` from earlier), sort the table by the different columns, and download it as a CSV if you want.
 For more details about what each of these columns mean, check the [`spatialLIBD` vignette documentation](http://LieberInstitute.github.io/spatialLIBD/articles/spatialLIBD.html#extract-significant-genes).